Uniswap/docs/docs/api/nft/guides/01-buy.md

 )
 let permit

-while (response.data.actions?.length !== 0) {
+// iterate over all actions that need to be executed while (response.data.actions?.length !== 0) {
   for (const action of response.data.actions ?? []) {
     const method = action.method